folio-org/ui-users/src/components/Commander/README.md

 {/* top level module things... routes, etc... */}
 </CommandList>
 ```
+### Step 3: apply the shortcuts within the module.
 Next, the main UI of the app - the "search view"...
 ```
 // searchView.js - view containing the search listing with the ability to create a new record.